Andrés Montero

-Andrés Eduardo Montero Cárdenas (born 5 March 1994) is a Venezuelan footballer who last played for Envigado as an attacking midfielder.
+Andrés Eduardo Montero Cárdenas (born 5 March 1994) is a Venezuelan footballer who plays for Rayo Zuliano as an attacking midfielder.

 Career

 After playing for several clubs from his native country, even at the Copa Libertadores along with Carabobo on 2018, and a short-term experience in Europe playing for Albanian club Luftëtari on 2016, he joined Chilean club Coquimbo Unido on 2020 season, playing also at the 2020 Copa Sudamericana.

 On 2 November 2020, he left Coquimbo Unido by mutual agreement because he decided to return to Venezuela.